symfony/symfony-docs/book/doctrine.rst

 The ``QueryBuilder`` object contains every method necessary to build your query.
-By calling the ``getQuery()`` method, the query builder returns a normal ``Query`` object, which is the same Query object you build directly on the previous section.
+By calling the ``getQuery()`` method, the query builder returns a normal ``Query`` object, which is the same object you built directly in the previous section.

-For more information on Doctrine's Query Builder, consult the official `Query Builder`_ documentation.
+For more information on Doctrine's Query Builder, consult Doctrine's `Query Builder`_ documentation.

 Custom Repository Classes